 For REF 2021, the higher education funder bodies have introduced a new Open Access (OA) policy, mandating the deposit of journal articles and conference proceedings with an ISSN into an institutional, or subject repository within three months of acceptance.
 Read the REF2021 open access policy.

 By complying with the University’s Open Access Policy, you will be fully compliant for REF2021.

-On acceptance deposit a copy of you’re the accepted author manuscript version of your paper in the Virtual Research Environment (VRE).
+On acceptance, deposit a copy of the accepted author manuscript version of your paper in the Virtual Research Environment (VRE).
 Add as much detail as possible, including the date of acceptance.
 This must be done as soon as possible after the date of acceptance, and no later than three months from this date.

 You will not be able to submit your publication for assessment to the next REF if you do not respond to the open access requirements and none of the policy exceptions apply.

 No. The next REF will operate in the same way as REF2014 in accepting the full range of research output types for assessment.

 No. The open access policy only covers outputs accepted from 1 April 2016 onwards.
 Outputs accepted prior to that date are not expected to meet the open access requirements, but these outputs will still be eligible for submission to the REF (as long as they fulfil any other REF eligibility criteria).

 In most cases, the version to deposit is the final, accepted author manuscript.
 This is the version that includes changes made following peer-review, but before typesetting by the publisher.
 It is often a Word document.
 You cannot normally include the published PDF, unless the article is made available by the publisher under gold open access.